 Outstanding Faculty Awards are given annually to recognize individual efforts as well as that of departments.
 The recognition is categorized various ways and each award has specific criteria.
 Each category and its respective criteria are explained below.

-Departments which have previously won an award are not eligible for ANY departmental award for three years.
+Departments which have previously won a Departmental Excellence in Teaching or Departmental Excellence in Service award are not eligible for these awards for THREE years.

 UND Foundation/ McDermott Award for Excellence in Teaching, Research or Creative Activity and Service

 The award for Outstanding Faculty Scholar honors a faculty member who has a demonstrated record of excellence in all three of these traditional faculty roles:

 - research/creative activity

 - service to the university, the profession, and/or the community